Prince George’s County Memorial Library System’s Data Tells the Real Story

 - Floating collection: Any title can be requested by a library member at any location at any time.
-Understanding how the titles are moving between branches is key to meeting the needs of each branch — and its cardholders.
+Understanding how the titles move between branches is key to meeting the needs of each branch — and its cardholders.

-- Evaluating “anecdotal” data: Michael often heard anecdotes related to key indicators: most popular titles, busiest days of the week, most attended events.
+- Evaluating “anecdotal” data: Michael often heard anecdotes related to key indicators: most popular titles, busiest days of the week and most attended events.
 Michael wanted a way to systematically evaluate these indicators in real time.

-PGCMLS engaged Icimo Analytics by Cherry Bekaert to build out Tableau dashboards focused on harnessing data in a more powerful way.
+PGCMLS engaged Icimo Analytics by Cherry Bekaert to build out Tableau dashboards to harness data in a more powerful way.
 From very early on, Michael was impressed.
 “It was clear from the beginning that the team was not simply out to implement a solution for us and move on,” he said.
 “They very quickly learned the library business and developed an understanding of the issues most important to our success.”